obsinity/obsinity/documentation/architecture/07_sdk_developer_experience.md

 A platform lives or dies by how developers feel using it.
 Obsinity puts **developer joy** at the center.

 ## Java SDK
 Obsinity’s SDK is not a bolt-on library; it’s a companion.
-With `TelemetryHolder` and annotations like `@Flow`, `@Step`, and `@OnEvent`, developers can instrument code without boilerplate.
+With `FlowEvent` and annotations like `@Flow`, `@Step`, and `@OnEvent`, developers can instrument code without boilerplate.
 It feels natural, not forced.

 ## Contracts
 The SDK enforces contracts: `service.id` is mandatory, attributes should be namespaced, and context flows automatically.
 This ensures telemetry is consistent across teams — no more brittle ad-hoc logging.